Loading…

 How paid newsletter operators on Beehiiv, Substack and ConvertKit use AI to grow free lists, convert paid subscribers, and retain them past month three.

-A paid newsletter is the most leveraged business a writer can run.
+And yet a paid newsletter is still the most leveraged business a writer can run.
 You write once, three hundred or three thousand people pay you, and the unit economics get better every month.
-The cost is that paid subscribers are demanding — they will cancel inside two billing cycles if you give them anything less than the promised value.
 AI for paid newsletter creators is what lets you sustain that quality without burning out by month nine.

 A paid newsletter business is four loops stacked on top of each other: grow a free list, convert a slice to paid, deliver value that justifies the price, and stop them churning.
 AI helps measurably in all four.